halfsohappy/annie-portfolio/_projects/2024-abLED5pcb.md

 	next to v4.1.

 <h3> Design </h3>
 Put simply, this design was the same as v4.1 but with all components swapped for the smallest componenet of the same type that was still in spec.
 The LDO went from a classic AMS1117 (SOT-223 package) to the more foreign "NCP706AMX" LDO, which somehow manages >1A of current in a package measuring 1.2 x 1.6mm!
 Everything that could be 0402 became 0402, and the ESP32C3 module went from the standard WROOM module to the more compact (and more expensive) WROOM-MINI module.
 The routing was basically "move parts until the nets seem possible, route until you give up, decide to reduce design constraints, repeat" until I got it working.
+As always, these PCBs have solder pads on the bottom for soldering directly to LED strips.

 {% figure %}
 <p><img src="/images/abled5pcb/route5.webp" alt="Routing"></p>